Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Discussion

 \section{Discussion}

-It has been shown that systems of the form \eqref{general} undergo Hopf-like bifurcations as the slow nullcline passes near either a smooth fold at $x = x_M$ or a corner at the origin.
-The bifurcation near the fold produces canard cycles and the system undergoes the familiar canard explosion, as shown in Figure \ref{fig:fold}..
-At the corner, however, it is not always the case that canards are produced through the bifurcation.
-If a stable equilibrium transitions instantaneously to an unstable node with two positive, real eigenvalues, then the bifurcation will be a super-explosion.
+It has been shown that systems of the form \eqref{general} undergo bifurcations creating attracting periodic orbits as the slow nullcline passes near either a smooth fold at $x = x_M$ or a corner at the origin.
 In \cite{aar1}, only piecewise-smooth Van der Pol systems are discussed, so the location of the bifurcation was known {\it a priori}.
 In Van der Pol systems, the bifurcation always occurs at an extremum of the critical manifold.
 Allowing the slow dynamics to depend on the slow variable $y$ means that $g_y$ is no longer identically zero.
 Hence, the bifurcation point might not occur at the corner as shown in parts (i) and (ii) of Theorem \ref{thm:corner}.
 However, as in part (iii) of Theorem \ref{thm:corner}, the bifurcation point may still remain at the corner even if $g_y(0,0,) \neq 0$, depending on the values of $f_+'(0)$ and $f_-'(0)$.
 This is a contrast to the analogous smooth Hopf bifurcation, where the bifurcation occurs at the extremum only if $g_y = 0$ at the fold.